 - Any other circumstances associated with decisions on gambling

-One update to the law addressed online gambling specifically.
+One update to the law addressed online gambling in Slovenia specifically.
 Article 3A of the Act states that gambling on the internet or other telecommunications means may only be offered by entities that hold licenses for the permanent organization of classic games of chance or games inside a casino.
 In other words, only those with real-world gambling establishments in Slovenia were permitted apply for online gaming licenses.

-Article 3A also stated that those licensed to offer online gaming must grant read-only access to their servers for the Gaming Supervision to monitor the industry.
+Article 3A also stated that those licensed to offer online wagering must grant read-only access to their servers for the Gaming Supervision to monitor the industry.
 Finally, the Act stated that the Minister of Finance shall specify the conditions and manner of organizing online games.

 That was about all the Act had to say on the matter of internet gambling.
 The law was sadly lacking and it left players with few explicitly legal options.
 Not surprisingly, many turned to offshore providers to scratch their gambling itch.
 With the law providing no punishments for playing online, there was nothing stopping people from flocking to international betting sites.

-At the end of 2013, the government announced that it would soon propose a new gambling act to address online gaming.
+At the end of 2013, the government announced that it would soon propose a new gambling act to address online betting.
 It took several years for lawmakers to deliver on that promise, but they finally put forth a gambling bill in 2016 that should take effect at some point 2017.

 The new law will make it possible for online poker sites and casinos to apply for licenses, but it will keep sports betting and lottery games under the control of the state monopoly.
 Sadly, sport bettors will be stuck with the state option only and it seems likely players will continue to be temped by better bonuses and odds offered by offshore providers.
 However, many of the world’s major betting sites will also likely withdraw their sports services as they seek licenses for online and casino gambling.